 One common benefit is that used cars are typically cheaper than new cars.
 If you consider the benefits of buying a pre-owned vehicle, price should definitely be on your list.
 You can probably pick up a great second-hand car for half the price of a new version.

 Another benefit is that you can save money on insurance by buying a vehicle that has already been insured for at least one year.
-Many people will take out an insurance policy when they first purchase their used car, but switching to comprehensive or third-party fire and theft cover could mean substantial savings every month.
+Many people will take out an insurance policy when they first purchase their used car, but switching to comprehensive or third-party fire and theft cover could mean substantial savings every month to pros and cons of buying a car.

 1. THEY COST LESS